 Fire fighting pumps are one of the many examples of the uses of water pumps in Australia.
 Fire fighting pumps can be used in rural areas where it may be quicker for a homeowner to put out a fire than to wait for the nearest fire station crew to get to the scene.
-Fire fighting pumps are therefore lifesavers and property savers.
-Because fire fighting pumps, as one may imagine, may need to be used anywhere within a relatively large swath of land, they need to be portable and easy to carry.
+These pumps are therefore lifesavers and property savers.
+Because fire fighting pumps may need to be used anywhere within a relatively large swath of land, they need to be portable and easy to carry.
 For this reason, fire fighting pumps are often petrol water pumps.
-Petrol water pumps run off of petrol rather than electricity or diesel, the two other kinds of water pumps Australia.
+Petrol water pumps run off of petrol rather than electricity or diesel, the two other kinds of water pumps commonly used.
 Water will be taken by the pump from a source like a natural body of water or artificial water sources like a tank or pool and transferred to the fire for dousing.

 When fire fighting pumps aren’t used in this manner, they are used as part of fire sprinkler system’s water supply.
 These fire fighting pumps can be diesel, electric or petrol water pumps.
 The pump’s intake may be connected to the public water supply that’s underground or it can be connected to a static water source like any of the types mentioned above.
 The pump will provide a flow of water that is of a higher pressure than the sprinkler’s risers and hose standpipes.
 Fire fighting pumps are usually tested by third party listing agencies to make sure that they are up to standard.
 This ensures that equipment works properly and the risk of danger is minimised.